cnerg/cnerg.github.com/_sources/projects/funded.txt

 **Improving the User Experience for Fuel Cycle Simulators:** This 2011 NEUP R&D project is focused on improving the user experience of the Next Generation Fuel Cycle Simulator.
-In collaboration with communication scientists, with expertise in communicating controversial science, and computer scientists, with expertise in
+In collaboration with communication scientists, with expertise in communicating controversial science, and computer scientists with expertise in visualization and data investigation.

+**Modeling of Nuclear Material Diversion and Proliferation Issues:**  As part of the `Consortium for Verification Technology <http://cvt.engin.umich.edu/>`_,
+|Cyclus| is being used to study issues in
+:doc:`nuclear security and non-proliferation <cvt>`.
+Research areas include the incorporation of social-behavioral models to agent interactions, nuclear material tracking and forensics, and detector sensitivity estimation.